Faculty & Staff

-Prior to her appointment at the University of Massachusetts, Macoska held the position of full professor with tenure in the Department of Urology and Programs in Cellular and Molecular Biology, Cancer Biology, and Computational Medicine and Bioinformatics in the University of Michigan School of Medicine.
-While at Michigan she held several senior leadership positions including associate director for the Genitourinary Program in the Comprehensive Cancer Center (2002-2006), associate chair for research (2003-2008) and chief of the Laboratory Division (which has since been incorporated into other existing divisions) (2008-2010) for the Department of Urology, and director of the Urology Research Training Program (2007-2010).
+Prior to my appointment at the University of Massachusetts, I held the position of full professor with tenure in the Department of Urology and Programs in Cellular and Molecular Biology, Cancer Biology, and Computational Medicine and Bioinformatics in the University of Michigan School of Medicine.
+While at Michigan, I held several senior leadership positions including associate director for the Genitourinary Program in the Comprehensive Cancer Center (2002-2006), associate chair for research (2003-2008) and chief of the Laboratory Division (which has since been incorporated into other existing divisions) (2008-2010) for the Department of Urology, and director of the Urology Research Training Program (2007-2010).

-At the national level, Macoska has served on peer review for several journals and funding agencies and as a strategic participant in several advisory councils and workshops.
+At the national level, I has served on peer review for several journals and funding agencies and as a strategic participant in several advisory councils and workshops.
 I am the current Vice-President and President-elect of the Society for Basic Urologic Research (SBUR) previously served as Co-Chair and Member of the Organizing Committees for the 2010 and 2011 Annual Fall SBUR Symposia, and Chair the Organizing Committee for the 2012 Annual Symposium.
-Macoska has achieved national recognition in the area of basic research in aging and urologic disease, and in that capacity served as co-chair of the 2011 American Urological Association Foundation Summer Research Conference on “Aging and Urologic Disease” which was held July 2011.
+I have achieved national recognition in the area of basic research in aging and urologic disease, and in that capacity served as co-chair of the 2011 American Urological Association Foundation Summer Research Conference on “Aging and Urologic Disease” which was held July 2011.

 Currently, I direct the Center for Personalized Cancer Therapy, a joint program of the University of Massachusetts Boston and the Dana Farber/Harvard Cancer Center (DF/HCC).
 The goals of the CPCT are to:

 - Create research support platforms to facilitate high impact translational cancer research (academic and startup biotech companies).

 - Focus research efforts on the development, validation, and commercialization of RNA- and protein-based cancer biomarkers with significant clinical utility: tumor subtyping and early measures of tumor response to therapy.